SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 Many models are available for download from the
 `model marketplace <http://marketplace.sasview.org/>`_.

-The builtin modules are available in the *sasmodels-data/models* subdirectory of the sasview distribution.
-On Windows, this will be something like *C:\Program Files (x86)\SasView\models*.
+The built-in modules are available in the *sasmodels-data\\models* subdirectory of the sasview installation folder.
+On Windows, this will be something like *C:\\Program Files (x86)\\SasView\\sasmodels-data.
 On MacOSX, these will be within the application bundle as
 */Applications/SasView 4.0.app/Contents/Resources/sasmodels-data/models*.

 Create New Model Files
 ^^^^^^^^^^^^^^^^^^^^^^

-In the *~/.sasview/plugin_models* directory, copy the appropriate files (using the examples above as templates) to mymodel.py (and mymodel.c, etc) as required, where "mymodel" is the name for the model you are creating.
+In the *~\\.sasview\\plugin_models* directory, copy the appropriate files (using the examples above as templates) to mymodel.py (and mymodel.c, etc) as required, where "mymodel" is the name for the model you are creating.

 *Please follow these naming rules:*

 - No capitalization and thus no CamelCase.
-- If necessary use underscore to separate (i.e. barbell not BarBell or broad_peak not BroadPeak)
+- If necessary use underscore to separate words (i.e. barbell not BarBell or broad_peak not BroadPeak)
-- Don't include “model” in the name (i.e. barbell not BarBellModel)
+- Do not include “model” in the name (i.e. barbell not BarBellModel)

 Edit New Model Files